mozilla-services/kinto-dist/kinto_remote_settings/README.rst

 To generate a new keypair, you can use the following command::

-  $ python -m kinto_signer.generate_keypair private.pem public.pem
+  $ python -m kinto_remote_settings.signer.generate_keypair private.pem public.pem